 If you already have downspouts but are still having problems with excess water, you can have extensions applied to them.
 It’s recommended that you also install gutter systems if you haven’t done so already.
 With downspout extensions, you can help move the water away from your property to avoid puddles of water forming around the base of your home.
 It’s advised that horizontal downspout extensions be between four and six feet.

 Fix the Cracks and Holes in Your Foundation

 Cracks and holes are known to form in foundations over time.
-Some are more severe than others, but even the smallest of them can pose problems.
+Some are more severe, but even the smallest can pose problems.
 Any size crack or hole can allow moisture and water to get inside, causing issues for your basement.
 It’s a good idea to seek foundation repair to have these sealed up properly, especially if you are planning to finish your basement floor.

 Waterproof Your Walls with Compounds

 When attempting to waterproof your walls with compounds, it’s important that you do it correctly.
-There are certain steps that have to be taken before waterproofing materials can be applied to walls, such as removing loose material and the white powdery stuff that is found on most basement walls.
-It’s a good idea to hire a professional to perform this task for you, so that it is done properly.
-With this method, the pores in your walls are being closed up, so that moisture can’t enter into your basement.
+Certain steps must be taken before waterproofing materials can be applied to walls, such as removing loose material and the white powdery stuff found on most basement walls.
+It’s a good idea to hire a professional to perform this task for you so that it is done properly.
+With this method, the pores in your walls are closed up, so that moisture can’t enter your basement.

 If you’re looking to have your basement waterproofed within your budget, it’s recommended to consult with a professional.
 Try using the above tips to see if it helps improve the dryness of your basement.